chengshul/chengshul.github.io/index.md

-I am a postdoc of theoretical many-body physics working in the group of Prof. Hui Zhai.
+I am an associated member of IASTU, working on theoretical many-body physics.

 # Research
 (updated Sep 2021)